kaosagnt/ansible-everyday/README.md

-    ansible_rpm-list-files - list the files of an RPM package ansible_rpm-setup-nano - set up the nano editor and config file ansible_rpm-setup-shells - install a shell RPM eg tcsh and profile files.
+    ansible_rpm-list-files - list the files of an RPM package ansible_rpm-setup-nano - set up the nano editor and config file ansible_rpm-setup-shells - install a shell RPM eg tcsh and profile files. ansible_rpm-whatprovides - find which RPM package provides a file

     ansible_rpm-yum-dnf-check-update - check for RPM package updates ansible_rpm-yum-dnf-repolist - execute repolist all on RHEL hosts to show yum / dnf repository information.